dgruninger97/Project/docs/notebook.md

 ### 3. What do you suppose the Postconditions are?

-Design 1: I think that the postconditions here would be that the user has received their cup of coffee and that information has updated the system such that the client could check that information on the mobile app if they wanted to.
+Design 1: I think that the postconditions here would be that the user has received their ordered cup of coffee and that inventory information has updated the system such that the client could check how much coffee was left at that station on the mobile app if they wanted to.

 Design 2: